codatio/codat-docs/blog/240704-webhook-deprecation-extension.md

 #### Action required

-Review and update your application logic to remove any dependencies on the RuleId.
+Review and update your application logic to remove any dependencies on the `RuleId`.
 This will help prevent any disruptions to your integration with Codat.

-You should use RuleType to identify what event a given webhook corresponds with.
+You should use `RuleType` to identify what event a given webhook corresponds with.

 #### Expected impact

 If no action is taken by **January 10, 2025**, your application will continue to receive events, but the `RuleId` will not be populated.

 Any application logic using the `RuleId` property will function following your unhappy path for `RuleId` logic.
 Depending on your implementation, this may impact your processing Codat's webhooks.

 ---